lynnlangit/aws-for-bioinformatics/1_Setup_AWS_account-KELLY/3_Setup_AWS_Role-based_Security.md

-# Setup AWS Project Security
+# Setup AWS IAM Role-based Security

 ### Why do this
  - Learn how to secure your AWS project resources (Virtual machine instances, S3 storage buckets,...)